9×25mm Dillon: Cartridge dimensions

 9×25mm Dillon maximum cartridge dimensions.
 All sizes in millimeters (mm).

 Americans define the shoulder angle at alpha/2 = 30 degrees.
 The common rifling twist rate for this cartridge is 406 mm (1 in 16 in), 6 grooves, Ø lands = 8.79 mm, Ø grooves = 9.02 mm, land width = 3.07 mm and the primer type is large pistol.

-According to the QuickLOAD database the 9x25mm Dillon case can handle up to 250 MPa (36,259 psi) piezo pressure.
-Since there are no C.I.P. or SAAMI limits and data sets for wildcat cartridges this data is unproven.
+According to the QuickLOAD database, the 9×25mm Dillon case can handle up to 250 MPa (36,259 psi) piezo pressure.
+Since there are no C.I.P. or SAAMI limits and data sets for wildcat cartridges, this data is unproven.

 The Austrian 9×25mm Super Auto G pistol cartridge is probably the closest ballistic twin of the 9×25mm Dillon.
-These cartridges are both necked down 9 mm variants of the 10mm Auto cartridge though they dimensionally vary.
+These cartridges are both necked-down 9 mm variants of the 10mm Auto cartridge, though they dimensionally vary.

 Reloading

 Making the 9×25mm Dillon is fairly easy.
-Dillon Precision makes the necessary resizing die and reliable reloading data is easily found.
-Most people use 115 to 125 grain bullets, but bullets with weights as low as 80 grains are used, too.
+Dillon Precision makes the necessary resizing die, and reliable reloading data is easily found.
+Most people use 115- to 125-grain bullets, but bullets with weights as low as 80 grains are used, too.

 Commercial availability

 Loaded cartridges: As of 2016, DoubleTap offers six 9×25mm Dillon factory ammunition loads from 80 to 180 grains.

 Underwood Ammo offers three 9×25mm Dillon factory ammunition loads from 90 to 125 grains.

 Conversions: Drop-in barrels are available as aftermarket parts for the Glock 40, Glock 20 and Glock 29 semi-automatic pistols.
 These pistols are originally chambered by Glock for parent cartridge of the 9×25mm Dillon, the 10mm Auto.

+Available Firearms: Fusion Firearms Freedom Series Longslide is chambered in 9x25 Dillion and comes with many custom options.
+Lugerman Inc. is now producing limited numbers of Luger pistols patterned after the original 1907 Lugers made for US Army trials in 1907 in .45 caliber by DWM in Germany.
+The Lugerman pistols are made by order with a number of options including being chambered for 9x25 Dillon.